suleimana/sjsws/README.md

 Service operations:
 ---
-the generated service support the following operations:
+the generated script will support the following operations:

 	- h,helpe: print information about the scrip.